Table of contents

 • Irritability

 Intuniv is well-tolerated by most patients and doesn’t usually produce serious side effects.
-However, if you experience severe dizziness, slow heartbeat, fainting, or severe mood changes, contact your healthcare provider immediately.
+However, if you experience severe dizziness, slow heartbeat, fainting, or severe mood changes, contact your healthcare provider or call 911 immediately.

-There is a considerable price disparity between brand-name Intuniv and generic guanfacine, with the generic medication being significantly cheaper.
-For a 1 mg dosage, 7 tablets of guanfacine cost as little as $24.
-Conversely, 90 tablets of a 4 mg dosage of Intuniv can cost as much as $905.
+Generic guanfacine is significantly cheaper than brand-name Intuniv..
+For a 1 milligram dosage, 30 tablets of guanfacine cost as little as $19, while 100 tablets of a 4 milligram dosage of brand-name Intuniv can cost as much as $1,032.

-Kapvay is the brand name for clonidine ER, which is an alpha-2 adrenergic agonist, just like Intuniv.
+Kapvay is the brand name for clonidine ER, which is an alpha-2 adrenergic agonist like Intuniv.
 It can be used either alone or as part of a treatment plan.
-Kapvay is less popular than similar drugs, as it is typically more expensive.
+Kapvay is less popular than similar drugs because it’s typically more expensive.

-Like Intuniv, it is not clear how Kapvay works to treat ADHD.
-The medication affects certain receptors in the brain, so it’s believed that these receptors manage the behaviors associated with ADHD symptoms.
+Like Intuniv, it isn’t clear how Kapvay works to treat ADHD.
+The medication affects certain receptors in the brain, and it’s believed that these receptors manage the behaviors associated with ADHD symptoms.
 Its non-stimulant composition makes it favorable for children and adolescents, but it can also be prescribed for adults.

 Kapvay is an extended-release non-stimulant ADHD medication, so one dosage should last all day, but it can be taken twice daily if needed.
-Kapvay is prescribed in a very small 0.1 mg dosage and shouldn’t be taken more than twice a day.
-This will help prevent severe side effects and potential dependence on the drug.
+Kapvay is prescribed in a very small 0.1-milligram dosage and shouldn’t be taken more than twice a day to help prevent severe side effects and potential dependence on the drug.

 Kapvay has many of the same side effects as Intuniv, as it falls under the same class of drugs.
 Allergic reactions to Kapvay are rare, and very few people report experiencing serious side effects.